tuepon/ibm/README.md

 # ibm
+Hi there!

-This is an assignment on the "Python Project For Data Science" course.
+These are the assignment materials for the "IBM Data Science" course.

-This course is provided by Coursera.
-This is a proof of completion.
-I am so happy to complete this hard course.
+This course is offered on Coursera, and I am currently working through it.

+I'm grateful to have completed each module.
 Thank you!